CustomTypeOne/LoopPatches/README.md

 * Tap (or double-tap) on the "value" row to bring up a keyboard and enter a value, return when done
 * Make sure that value is reasonable **before** sliding the switch to Enabled
-    * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for these setting**
 * When modifying a value, be sure to disable the switch, modify and then enable

 ### mmol/L Users

 No patch changes are required for mmol/L users.
-Not sure about conversion of units - might need to enter values in mg/dL regardless of the units selected in Apple Health.

-**Start by multiplying value in mmol/L by 18 when setting a Threshold, otherwise the enabled patches may be active at too small of a glucose value.**
+Pretty sure you enter values in mmol/L, but please check carefully.

 ## Apply LoopPatches